jonnyom/gatsby-cms/src/pages/corporate-wellbeing.md

   My experience working in the corporate world

-  LInk to my linkedin page
+  Link to my linkedin page

   My credentials

+  DOLLA

+  Tailored packages, depending on your needs.
+Hourly rates are roughly €120 per hour to give an indication of potential costs.

+  1.5 hour workshop = €300

+  half day workshop = €500

+  Full day workshop = €1000
 callToAction: Get in touch
 testimonials:
   - name: Carla